jnidzwetzki/bboxdb/docs/_posts/2021-03-26-tutorial-streamdata.md

 # Import the Datastream

 To import the data stream, the following tables need to be created in BBoxDB.
+In this tables, the data stream elements will be stored.
+All tables are part of the distribution group `osm`.

 ```
 $BBOXDB_HOME/bin/cli.sh -action create_table -table osmgroup_lightrail